UniMath/agda-unimath/src/order-theory/incidence-algebras.lagda.md

-For a [locally finite poset](order-theory.locally-finite-posets) 'P' and [commutative ring](commutative-algebra.commutative-rings) 'R', there is a canonical 'R'-associative algebra whose undderlying 'R'-module are the set-maps from 'P' to 'R', and whose multiplication is given by a "convolution" of maps.
+For a [locally finite poset](order-theory.locally-finite-posets) 'P' and [commutative ring](commutative-algebra.commutative-rings) 'R', there is a canonical 'R'-associative algebra whose undderlying 'R'-module are the set-maps from the nonempty intervals of 'P' to 'R' (which we constructify as the inhabited intervals), and whose multiplication is given by a "convolution" of maps.
 This is the **incidence algebra** of 'P' over 'R'.

 ## Definition